 8.1 Following criterion should be followed in milk recording over the whole of the lactation period:

-a) the control should be exercised during the whole lactation period;
+The control should be exercised during the whole lactation period;

-b) The lactation period is taken as beginning on the first day after calving;
+The lactation period is taken as beginning on the first day after calving;

-c) milk-butterfat, SNF and protein control (weighing of milk, sampling for analysis) should not be carried out before the 5th day and after 25th day post calving;
+Milk-butterfat, SNF and protein control (weighing of milk, sampling for analysis) should not be carried out before the 5th day and after 25th day post calving;

-d) The lactation period is considered to have ended when the cattle are no longer milked for consecutive three days.
+The lactation period is considered to have ended when the cattle are no longer milked for consecutive three days.
 In this case, the dry off date should be collected from farmer.
 If not available, following may be considered as dry off date:

-i) in the case of fortnightly control, as the seventh day;
+In the case of fortnightly control, as the seventh day;

-ii) in the case of three-weekly control, as the tenth day; and
+In the case of three-weekly control, as the tenth day; and

-iii) in the case of monthly control, as the fourteenth day after the last normal recording, the day in question being included in the calculation.
+In the case of monthly control, as the fourteenth day after the last normal recording, the day in question being included in the calculation.

 8.2 Lactations may, however, be calculated for as long as the cattle with over 1/2 kg of milk daily are milked regularly at least once a day for a period longer than one week.